Everything You Need to Know About Attending Blogtacular

 - Facebook: We run a Facebook group for ticket holders every year which is a place for you to chat and get to know people before the event.
 It’s a great place to start a thread to find fellow bloggers who might want to meet up.

-- Twitter: Every Wednesday evening we run a twitter chat for anyone who wants to join to discuss different aspects of blogging, social media, creativity, photography and online life.
+- Twitter: On the first Wednesday of every month we run a twitter chat for anyone who wants to join to discuss different aspects of blogging, social media, creativity, photography and online life.
 Lots of Blogtacular attendees join in and it’s a great way to see whose ideas you chime with.

 - Blogging: Writing about your excitement and asking if your readers will be going to Blogtacular helps you to stand out.
 Blogtacular will share any posts about the conference shared on the hashtag #blogtacular.